Weight Watchers works, scientific study finds

 More people stuck to the Weight Watchers diet, they lost more weight and fat mass, and also shaved more off their waist measurements than those assigned to standard care.

-Susan Jebb of Britain's Medical Research Council (MRC) Human Nutrition Research Unit, who led the study, said the results showed Weight Watchers is "a robust intervention that is generalisable to other economically developed countries."
+Susan Jebb of Britain's Medical Research Council (MRC) Human Nutrition Research Unit, who led the study said the results showed that Weight Watchers is "a robust intervention that is generalizable to other economically developed countries."

-"This kind of research is important so that we can identify clinically effective interventions to treat obesity," she said.
+"This kind of research is important so that we can identify clinically effective interventions to treat obesity," Jebb said.

 The study, published in the Lancet medical journal, comes in the wake of research last month which said obesity is a global epidemic that is fast replacing tobacco as the single most important preventable cause of costly chronic diseases like heart disease, diabetes and cancer.